 "This is a situation that cannot persist.
 If you are truly the leader of your people, you should be one with us in ordering your followers to return home peacefully."

-He also warned that an investigation was under way into whether any laws had been broken in this "foolhardy act".'Not invading'
+He also warned that an investigation was under way into whether any laws had been broken in this "foolhardy act".